Invasive Cardiovascular Technology

 CLINICAL TRAINING

 Clinical training is an integral part of the Cardiovascular Technology program.
-Students will gain hands-on experience in real-world clinical settings under the guidance of experienced professionals.
-This training will enable students to apply their theoretical knowledge to practical scenarios, develop proficiency in operating ultrasound equipment, and refine their patient care skills.
+Students will gain hands-on experience in clinical settings under the guidance of experienced professionals.
+This training will enable students to apply their theoretical knowledge into medical settings.
+They will develop proficiency in operating ultrasound equipment and refine their patient care skills.
 The clinical training component plays a crucial role in preparing students for a successful career in Cardiovascular Technology.

 ADMISSION REQUIREMENTS